Got some questions? We've got answers!

 What is doggy daycare?

-Doggy daycare is supervised, unleashed all day play.
+Doggy daycare is supervised, off leash, all day play.
 Our employees monitor and encourage play between the dogs.
 Day camp is a healthy release for high energy dogs, a wonderful socialization method, and great exercise for our canine friends.
 Barking Mad provides a safe and healthy atmosphere where our puppy pals can play together all day, hang out in the doggy lounge or run and romp in our outside play yard.

 What do the dogs do all day in daycare?